-- 1) Land used solely for residential purposes: - a) Residential 1 where no more than two separate dwellings or living units, an access charge of \$1,000 per meter; and
+- 1) Land used solely for residential purposes: - a) Residential 1 where no more than two separate dwellings or living units, an access charge of \$1,000 per meter; and - b) Residential 2 where three or more separate dwellings or living units, an access charge of \$1,560 for the first meter. - c) Residential 2 Additional meters will be \$1,000 per meter - d) Residential 3 Water supplied from the water treatment plant to the Lilyvale Estate. - 2) Land used in whole or part for non-residential purposes: - a) Commercial 2 where land is used for caravan parks with more than 50 sites, or for hotels and licensed venues, an access charge of \$6,250 for the first meter and \$1,560 for each additional Commercial water meter; - b) Commercial 2 where non-rateable land that has a water connection of 40mm or larger (except where used as described in paragraph 2 (c)), an access charge of \$6,250 for the first meter and \$1,560 for each additional Commercial water meter

-- b) Residential 2 where more than two separate dwellings or living units, an access charge of \$1,560 per meter. - c) Residential 3 Water supplied from the water treatment plant to the Lilyvale Estate. - 2) Land used in whole or part for non-residential purposes: - a) Commercial 2 where land is used for caravan parks with more than 50 sites, or for hotels and licensed venues, an access charge of \$6,250 for the first meter and \$1,560 for each additional meter; - b) Commercial 2 where non-rateable land that has a water connection of 40mm or larger (except where used as described in paragraph 2 (c)), an access charge of \$6,250 for the first meter and \$1,560 for each additional meter - c) Commercial 3 where non-rateable land used as a hospital, that also has multiple single unit dwellings and/or multiple dwelling units/flats, an access charge of \$16,000 per meter; and - d) Commercial 1 otherwise, an access charge of \$1,000 per meter. - 3) Vacant land: - a) Any land that is vacant and is within the water network - 4) Raw Water is supplied to: - a) Raw Water 1 Rural land, water solely used for domestic purposes; - b) Raw Water 2 Rural land, water used for stock watering; - c) Raw Water 3 Supplied to Land within Normanton, but used solely for non-domestic purposes.
+- c) Commercial 3 where non-rateable land used as a hospital, that also has multiple single unit dwellings and/or multiple dwelling units/flats, an access charge of \$16,000 per meter; and - d) Commercial 1 otherwise, an access charge of \$1,000 per meter. - 3) Vacant land: - a) Any land that is vacant and is within the water network - 4) Raw Water is supplied to: - a) Raw Water 1 Rural land, water solely used for domestic purposes; - b) Raw Water 2 Rural land, water used for stock watering; - c) Raw Water 3 Supplied to Land within Normanton but used solely for non-domestic purposes.